Last reviewed on by

 You can also read some of the other STD interviews to get a better feel for how they turn out.

-Once you have submitted your interview, The STD Project owns all original publishing rights, and the content cannot be posted elsewhere, unless we choose not to use your answers – at which point, we will let you know.
+Once you have submitted your interview, The STI Project owns all original publishing rights, and the content cannot be posted elsewhere, unless we choose not to use your answers – at which point, we will let you know.
 Your comfort and privacy is our priority; we never share contact information or other defining characteristics unless you’ve explicitly asked us to include links to your work elsewhere.

 STD Short Stories

 We accept all STD short stories.
 Some people are natural writers and are not daunted by a blank page.
 Rather, this helps them communicate their thoughts completely and without the constraints of the interview questions.
 Should you like to start with the interview and then move on to sharing your story in a more free-flowing format, we’re happy to accept both versions as well.
 So far, we haven’t had to turn away any short stories, as they’ve all been well-written, authentic, and honest.
 We also edit all short story submissions before posting them online, but work very hard to keep your tone and writing style intact.

 Once you have submitted your short story, The STI Project owns all original publishing rights and the content cannot be posted elsewhere, unless we choose not to use your writing – at which point, we will let you know.
 Short stories can include a small bio line if you’d like us to link to your website or social profiles, however, they are often written anonymously, whereby, it’s up to the individual writer if they’d like to include a bio line sharing something interesting about themselves.